Prepared for Glacier | Delivered February 17, 2020

 Review your project details

 To identify 5 - 7 insights on how effective the updated Fighting Fraud in Transportation Act has been at reducing transportation fraud.

 Our preliminary findings indicate that statistics and information relating to transportation fraud or fraudulent pick-up crimes in the freight forwarding industry is generally scarce.
 This is because

-- Also, most trucking or freight forwarding businesses prefer to not report instances of cargo theft to avoid negative attention and potentially increasing their insurance premiums, so the actual prevalence of the crime is lesser than reported.
+Also, most trucking or freight forwarding businesses prefer to not report instances of cargo theft to avoid negative attention and potentially increasing their insurance premiums, so the actual prevalence of the crime is lesser than reported.

 s in freight forwarding include holding the good’s Bill of Lading (BOL) for ransom; creating a duplicate name and website of active and trusted businesses, and using the identity for fraudulent purposes, and outright theft of cargo.